Lost Worlds (gamebook): Reception

+Steve Jackson reviewed Lost Worlds for Fantasy Gamer magazine and stated that "On the whole, I am immensely impressed with Lost Worlds.
+It's fun, it's realistic, and it's easy.
+In fact, I could almost recommend reserving Lost Worlds for those situations where you couldn't play any other game!
+I've played on airplanes, over dinner in restaurants, and even while walking down the sidewalk, It's all in those two little books, a couple of cards — and your head."

 Chris Hunter reviewed Lost Worlds for Imagine magazine, and stated that "All in all, Lost Worlds is a quick, fun system, if you can ignore its shortcomings [...] but I cannot imagine myself playing much more than a quick battle or two while waiting to start an evening's role-playing."

 Ian Waddelow reviewed Lost Worlds for White Dwarf #52, giving it an overall rating of 6 out of 10, and stated that "The game is easy and good fun but it has limited appeal.
 It would be fun to throw two books at a couple of players when running a RPG as a change from endless die-rolling, but it does not warrant a great deal of thought, nor does it allow for any real strategy.
 Lost Worlds is a good game for lunchtime or to take down to the pub."

 In the May 1984 edition of Dragon (Issue 85), Ken Rolston found the game entertaining and fast, but expensive and with limited replayability.
 "The Lost World game system is an entertaining, superbly produced minor diversion.
 It earns the highest marks in playability, time and effort to learn, presentation, originality, system quality, and dramatic effect, but its applications are limited and closed-ended, and the cost is perhaps a little steep for a quick thrill.
 It is certainly worth playing, but less likely to stimulate sustained interest, especially when compared with other similarly priced games."